 NOTE * :

-Although all material mentioned herein is based on scientific fact,it is for information purposes Only!
-And not intended to be a substitute to diagnose,treat or cure any health problems or mental disorders or any sympyoms thereof.
+Although all material mentioned herein is based on scientific fact, it is for information purposes Only!
+And not intended to be construed or used as a substitute to diagnose, treat or cure any health problems or mental disorders or any symptoms thereof.
 Consult your Family or General Practitioner and/or Dietitian before starting any form of health regime.